 Fly reels for Salmon is a broad category because of the diversity of Salmon species that populate the US, Canada, Eurasia, and beyond.
 King Salmon require a much different fly reel than Pink Salmon, Sockeye Salmon, Atlantic Salmon, etc. Commonalities exist across all Salmon species, however: they’re powerful, strong, and loads of fun to catch on a fly rod.

-These commonalities lead to some overarching necessities in a fly reel for Salmon: any reel you choose should have a strong drag system.
+For larger fish like Salmon, any reel you choose should also have a strong drag system.
 Salmon are known for reel screaming runs and enthusiastic acrobatics so a reel with enough drag to turn them and bring them to hand is paramount.
 It’s also important to consider retrieval rates, line capacity, and durability when looking for a fly reel for Salmon.
 Here are a few recommendations to point you in the right direction.

 For King Salmon, upgrading to a heavier reel is worthwhile.
 A 10wt single-handed fly rod is the best tool to wrangle these larger fish.
 A heavy-duty 10wt reel with solid retrieval rates like the Hatch Gen 2 Finatic 9 Plus - Large Arbor will give you the best chance of landing a hooked fish.